Cryptizism/minecraft-development-resources/README.md

 - [Minecraft Style Guide](https://itemsadder.devs.beer/plugin-usage/minecraft-style-guide) - A guide that goes through thuroughly of the dos and don'ts of making a model in the minecraft style
 - [OBJMc](https://github.com/Godlander/objmc) - Allows you to import animated/non-animated OBJs in to minecraft using tetxure packs
   - [OBJMc Tutorial](https://www.youtube.com/watch?v=R6l0thbLN48) - OBJMc is rather confusing and this tutorial may help with any issues you may face
+### Vanilla Shaders
+- [Minecraft Vanilla Shaders Guide](https://docs.google.com/document/d/15TOAOVLgSNEoHGzpNlkez5cryH3hFF3awXL5Py81EMk/edit?usp=sharing) A doc made in the early ages of Vanilla shaders that cover the basics
+- [Example implementation of shaders GitHub](https://github.com/HalbFettKaese/common-shaders) Allows you to get more hands on with shaders and get a better understanding of how they work